Simon is a writer with twin daughters who frequently clogged the bathroom sink through their teenage years.

-How to Unclog the Bathroom Sink
+How to Unclog a Teenage Girl's Bathroom Sink Drain

-I am the proud father of twin girls who recently managed to survive their teenage years and make it through to twenty.
-Throughout those twenty years I've had to contend with many things plugging up the bathroom sink ranging from pencils and hair to some very unsanitary objects that will not be mentioned here!
+I am the proud father of twin girls, who recently managed to survive their teenage years and make it through to twenty.
+Throughout those twenty years, I've had to contend with many things plugging up the bathroom sink, ranging from pencils and hair to some very unsanitary objects that will not be mentioned here!

 Suffice to say that I've had to come up with some pretty unique ways to unclog a bathroom sink.
 Some of the tools I have used over the years are:

 - Toothbrush: Very handy once you've removed the siphon (or p-trap).

 - Broken wire hanger: Great for grabbing wads of hair and other clogs from the piping.

 - Wrench (or spanner): No, not used to bang the piping in frustration, but used to remove the siphon.

 - My hand: As yucky as it can get, sometimes sticking your finger into the pipes near the siphon is the best way to remove much of the gunk coating the pipes.

 - A paper clip: Brilliant if you want to grab some of the hair right at the top of the drain!

 Luckily for you, I happen to have a clogged bathroom sink all ready to be unclogged, so I can actually show you how to safely unclog your sink without damaging your bathroom, your ego, or (in extreme cases) your marriage!